alinnman/celestial-navigation/README.md

 for more information.
 Also see code.

-From here we continue all calculations in a **geocentrical** (spherical) coordinate system on the unit sphere
+From here we continue all calculations in a **geocentrical** (spherical) coordinate system on the unit sphere<br>
 ($\lbrace p \in \mathbb{R}^3 \mid \left|\left|p\right|\right| = 1 \rbrace$).

 Define angles $\alpha$ and $\beta$ this way: